Unveiling coherent dynamics in non-Markovian open quantum systems: exact expression and recursive perturbation expansion

-Recent work by Hayden and Sorce introduced a procedure to address this matter~\cite{Sorce2022}.
-Their method defines an effective Hamiltonian via minimizing the dissipation, thus isolating the coherent contribution to the system's dynamics.
-This results in a dissipator characterized by traceless Lindblad operators, consistently recovering the Markovian and weak-coupling regime case where the renormalization of the Hamiltonian is well understood.
-Notably, the suitability of the effective Hamiltonian obtained via the minimal dissipation principle for determining energy shifts has been experimentally tested using trapped ions also in a highly non-Markovian setting~\cite{Colla2024exp}, where the energy level shifts are typically time-dependent.
+Hayden and Sorce recently proposed a foundational solution to this issue~\cite{Sorce2022}, defining the effective Hamiltonian by minimizing the dissipative contribution.
+This ``minimal dissipation'' approach isolates the coherent component of the dynamics and yields a dissipator with traceless Lindblad operators, recovering the standard weak-coupling limit where Hamiltonian renormalization is well understood.
+The physical relevance of this effective Hamiltonian has been experimentally confirmed in trapped-ion platforms operating in a highly non-Markovian regime~\cite{Colla2024exp}, where the resulting level shifts are typically time-dependent.

-The concept of an effective Hamiltonian is not only important for a deeper understanding of open quantum systems, but also serves as a critical bridge to quantum thermodynamics, particularly in strong coupling and non-Markovian regimes~\cite{Colla2022}.
-In the context of quantum thermal machines, the effective Hamiltonian captures essential energy renormalization effects due to system-bath interactions, which can potentially impact the performance of quantum heat engines and refrigerators~\cite{Picatoste2024}.

-For non-Markovian environments, time-dependent effective Hamiltonians can induce work transfer between the system and its environment, revealing novel thermodynamic behaviors and challenging conventional understanding of energy flow in quantum systems, as recently shown in~\cite{Colla2022,Huang2022, colla2024FA}.
+Beyond its foundational importance, the effective Hamiltonian also provides a key conceptual link to quantum thermodynamics in the strong-coupling and non-Markovian domains~\cite{Colla2022}.
+In quantum thermal machines, it captures energy renormalization effects arising from system–bath interactions, which crucially influence performance metrics such as efficiency and work extraction~\cite{Picatoste2024}.
+For time-dependent effective renormalization, $K(t)$ can describe work exchange between system and bath, revealing novel thermodynamic behaviors and challenging conventional energy-flow paradigms~\cite{Colla2022,Huang2022,colla2024FA}.

-Despite its importance, computing $K(t)$ often involves substantial analytical or numerical challenges, particularly in complex models or strong-coupling regimes, as time-local generators are difficult to find for general open quantum systems.
-Exact analytical expressions are known only for a set of paradigmatic integrable models, such as the Jaynes-Cummings \cite{Smirne2010}, Fano-Anderson \cite{Huang2022,Picatoste2024,colla2024FA}, and Caldeira-Leggett Hamiltonians \cite{Hu1992}, linearly coupled Gaussian systems \cite{Ferialdi2016}, and pure dephasing models \cite{Luczka1990,Doll2008}.

-In more complicated cases, time-local generators may be found via numerical simulation techniques as HEOM \cite{Tanimura1989} or pseudomodes \cite{Tamascelli2018,Mascherpa2020}, or experimentally through quantum process tomography.
-In well-behaved regimes, a time-convolutionless (TCL) perturbation expansion for weak-coupling parameters may instead be sufficient for an appropriate description of the system dynamics.
-In all these cases, finding the minimal dissipation splitting, and thus the effective Hamiltonian $K(t)$, may require heavy manipulation.